-Are you planning to start a hair, nail or beauty salon & spa or a barber shop business?
+Are you planning to start a hair, nail, or beauty salon & spa, or a barbershop business?
 You may already have started operations.

 However, drawing up a business plan for your beauty salon business may seem challenging.

-To help you with salon business plan writing, this article will discuss the details to be includes in the business plan, examples of useful business plan content, and guidelines to use samples and templates.
+To help you with salon business plan writing, this article will discuss the details to be included in the business plan, examples of useful business plan content, and guidelines to use samples and templates.

 Key Questions Answered in The Article: